Faculty and Contact Information

 Bio and Research Interests

-Dr. Britland specializes in twentieth and twenty-first century Iberian literature, film, and cultural studies.
+Dr. Britland specializes in twentieth and twenty-first century Iberian literature, cultural studies, and media studies.

-She is currently working on a book project that analyzes cultural responses to social, political, and economic crises in twenty-first century Spain, including the financial crash of 2008, struggles to achieve racial and gender equality, and the COVID-19 pandemic.
-The project examines novels, films, television series, plays, comics, and social media content produced as representations of and responses to these crises.
+Her current book project, under contract with University of Toronto Press, examines digital cultural responses to social, political, and economic crises in twenty-first century Spain, including the financial crash of 2008, struggles to achieve racial and gender equality, and the COVID-19 pandemic.

 Professor Britland has lived extensively in Spain and Brazil where she has taught Spanish, Portuguese, and English.
 She looks forward to teaching FSU’s students about Hispanic and Lusophone literatures and cultures.

 Dr. Britland is the faculty advisor for FSU’s Nu Theta chapter of Sigma Delta Pi.
-She also serves on the Hispanic Serving Institution Task Force, the Race and Digital Humanities Institute, and CELTSS (Center for Excellence in Learning, Teaching, Scholarship, and Service).
+She also serves on the Race and Digital Humanities Institute, the Hispanic Serving Institution Task Force, and CELTSS (Center for Excellence in Learning, Teaching, Scholarship, and Service).

 Courses:

-Contemporary Iberian Culture, Netflix in the Spanish-Speaking World, Graphic Narrative, Contemporary Spain in Crisis, The Spanish Civil War, Iberian Literature, Business Communication in Spanish, Advanced Composition and Conversation, Elementary Spanish
+Television and New Media in the Hispanic World, Contemporary Iberian Culture, Graphic Narrative, Contemporary Spain in Crisis, The Spanish Civil War, Iberian Literature, Business Communication in Spanish, Advanced Composition and Conversation, Elementary Spanish

 Bruce Bucci